Non-divergence evolution operators modeled on H\"ormander vector fields with Dini continuous coefficients: Construction of the fundamental solution

 obtained from $H$ by \say{freezing} the coefficients $a_{ij}$ in the point $\zeta$.
-Concerning the latter, a deep theory about existence of a fundamental solution and relative Gaussian estimates has already been developed and is summarized in the following two theorems:
+A deep theory about the fundamental solution of $H_{\zeta}$ (typically called \emph{parametrix} for $H$) has already been developed and is summarized in the following two theorems: